-Minimally Invasive Surgery at Winthrop University Hospital Cancer Center
+Minimally Invasive Surgery at NYU Winthrop Hospital Center for Cancer Care

 At the Forefront of Cancer Care

-Winthrop University Hospital offers the full spectrum of minimally invasive treatment options.
+NYU Winthrop Hospital offers the full spectrum of minimally invasive treatment options.
 These state-of-the-art procedures typically result in shorter hospital stays and quicker recovery times for our patients.

 The Benefits of Minimally Invasive Surgery

 Unlike traditional open surgical procedures, minimally invasive procedures are surgeries that are performed through small incisions in the body.
 Small cameras, scopes and other types of highly specialized equipment expertly guide the surgeon inside the body.